apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 a Julia example, nobody without a degree in compiler engineering is going to understand what a phi node or a dominance frontier is.
 It's core knowledge for understanding how Julia works, but that doesn't matter.
 If you want contributors, then this is unacceptable.
-Make it simple.
+It needs to be documented and made simple.
 At very least, point to resources that can be consumed in < 15 minutes.
 If it doesn't exist, then write it yourself.
 No single problem is so complicated that it should take more than 15 minutes to explain.
 If it does, the explanation can probably be broken up.

 3. APIs should be self documenting, but you should document them anyway.
 Exhaustively.
 You can do this with LLMs, they're very good at it.
 If it's python,